atelier-cartographique/waend/design/specifications.md

 - Command with attached interactions.
 Eg : "> create group2" will requier to set group2's description, bounding box and so on.

+## When entering Wænd

+### front page as a visitor
+Featured map ? random map ?
+Waend map as a Guided Tour ?
+Search a map ?
+login / sign-in

+### page at first login / without created or followed group(s)

+### page as user with created or followed group(s)